Why We Incorporate Cognitive Screenings

 • Measures two speed performance parameters: reaction time and speed processing

-Adaptive Psychophysics Eliminates Bias and Adapts to the Patientʼs Motor Skills and Visual Acuity
+Adaptive Psychophysics That Adjusts to Motor and Visual Abilities

 Motor Skill